AnkitaSinha98/Predicting-Score-Using-Supervised-ML/README.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 ## Setup
-To run this project, install it locally using conda (Anaconda 3) or pip (or use Anaconda Navigator to install the libraries packages and notebook).
+To run this project, install it locally using conda or pip (or use Anaconda Navigator to install the libraries packages and notebook).

 ```
 $ conda install python=3.8.3